-NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology didactic courses with the exception of the Radiologic Technology Seminar course, which must be a minimum of 80%.
+NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology didactic courses.
 Students must also pass clinical courses with a minimum of a B or 80% average on a ten point grading scale.
 Students are required to maintain a 78% average in each didactic course taught to pass levels in each Semester and 80%, for each clinical course for each semester during their 22-month training period.
-If at any time during the courses, the student's grade falls below 78% for didactic courses or 80% for clinical, the student will be notified of this and placed on Academic Probation.
+If at any time during the courses, the student's grade falls below 78% for didactic or 80% for clinical, the student will be notified of this and placed on Academic Probation.
 If a final exam brings GPA below the 78% in didactic courses or 80% in clinical courses, then the student will be dismissed from the program, regardless of prior probationary status.
 Students will be notified of their GPA prior to taking a final exam.
 (For probation specifics refer to Radiologic Technology Program Student Handbook, Academic Policies.)